kkinnear/zprint/README.md

 #### :inline? <text style="color:#A4A4A4;"><small>true</small></text>

 If the a comment is on the same line as some code, keep the comment on that same line.
-The distance from the code is preserved (since we don't really have any better idea yet).
+The distance from the code is preserved only when `:inline-align-style :none` is used.
+See `:inline-align-style` for details.
 If the comment extends beyond the width, it will be wrapped just like a comment which is on its own line.

+#### :inline-align-style <text style="color:#A4A4A4;"><small>:aligned</small></text>

+There are three possible ways that inline comments can be aligned:

+  * `:none` -- no effort is made to align inline comments.
+The distance from the code on input is preserved.
+If they are aligned, it is because the code didn't move (or moved together).

+  * `:aligned` -- the default.
+Any comments that are aligned on input and are separated by less than 5 lines on output will be aligned in the output.

+  * `:consecutive` -- Any inline comments which appear on consecutive lines in the output (not the input) will be aligned.

 #### :count? <text style="color:#A4A4A4;"><small>false</small></text>